ianalexis/RealViewOn/README.md

 [![C++](https://img.shields.io/badge/C++-%2300599C.svg?logo=c%2B%2B&logoColor=white&style=flat-square)](https://isocpp.org/)
 [![Windows](https://custom-icon-badges.demolab.com/badge/Windows-0078D6?logo=windows11&logoColor=white&style=flat-square)](https://www.microsoft.com/windows/)

-**RealViewOn** enables RealView in SolidWorks versions after 2010 and fixes errors in "Enhanced graphics performance".
-This tool can run directly on the target PC (recomended) or manually generate the necessary file to enable RealView on another PC.
+**RealViewOn** its a tool to enhance and fix your SolidWorks installation.

 ## Key Features 🌟

-- **Simplifies RealView Activation 🛠️:** Creates a `.reg` file to [enable RealView](assets/images/BeforeAfter.png) in a straightforward way without needing to browse regedit.
+- **Enable RealView 🛠️:** [Simplifies RealView Activation](assets/images/BeforeAfter.png) for any GPU, including non-certified ones, by creating a `.reg` file to run in a straightforward way without needing to browse regedit.
+- **Fixes Visual & Graphics Issues 🖼️:** Resolves many common [graphical errors and visual glitches](assets/images/SketchVisualError.png) users experience when enabling Enhanced Graphics Performance.
+- **Advanced Mode 🛠️:** Allows for additional configurations to be made to the SolidWorks registry, such as enabling Dark Mode, FPS Viewer, and more.
+- **Supports Old & New Methods 🕰️:** Works with both old and new methods as needed.
 - **FULL USER CONTROL 🖐️:** This tool **DOES NOT apply any changes** directly.
 It simply generates a `.reg` file for you that you can read and decide to run or not.
-- **Supports Old & New Methods 🕰️:** Works with both old and new methods as needed.
-- **Fixes Visual & Graphics Issues 🖼️:** Resolves many common [graphical errors and visual glitches](assets/images/SketchVisualError.png) users experience when enabling enhanced graphics performance.

 ## Operation Modes ⚙️